george24601/notes/pm/up.md

 2. Ask people to give feedback directly to the issuser, most likely your supervisor.

-# Building relationship

-1. Authority care most what you can contribute in the future

-2. To affect opinions of people, not only the person himself, but also whoever that can directly affect the said person too.
-Build common interest between the people around the authority

-4. Easier to build new relationship than saving old relationship

-5. Can be a leader or follower regardless of current status and self-esteem

-6. Sacrifice short term interest, and move to a different position to avoid contraversy and power struggle

 # Scenario: Sudden bad news/crisis

 Options: